Dupuytren's contracture: Percutaneous needle fasciotomy

 Needle aponeurotomy is a minimally-invasive technique where the cords are weakened through the insertion and manipulation of a small needle.
-The cord is sectioned at as many levels as possible in the palm and fingers, depending on the location and extent of the disease, using a 25-gauge needle mounted on a 10 ml syringe.
+It is applicable only if the contracture is clearly visible.
+The hand is first numbed by injection with local anaesthetic.
+The cord is then sectioned at as many levels as possible in the palm and fingers, depending on the location and extent of the disease, using perhaps a 25-gauge needle mounted on a 10 ml syringe.
 Once weakened, the offending cords can be snapped by putting tension on the finger(s) and pulling the finger(s) straight.
 After the treatment a small dressing is applied for 24 hours, after which people are able to use their hands normally.
 No splints or physiotherapy are given.

 The advantage of needle aponeurotomy is the minimal intervention without incision (done in the office under local anesthesia) and the very rapid return to normal activities without need for rehabilitation, but the nodules may resume growing.
-A study reported postoperative gain is greater at the MCP-joint level than at the level of the IP-joint and found a reoperation rate of 24%; complications are scarce.
+A study reported postoperative gain is greater at the MCP joint level than at the level of the IP-joint and found a reoperation rate of 24%; complications are scarce.
 Needle aponeurotomy may be performed on fingers that are severely bent (stage IV), and not just in early stages.
-A 2003 study showed 85% recurrence rate after 5 years.
+A 2003 study showed 85% recurrence rate after five years.

 A comprehensive review of the results of needle aponeurotomy in 1,013 fingers was performed by Gary M. Pess, MD, Rebecca Pess, DPT, and Rachel Pess, PsyD, and published in the Journal of Hand Surgery April 2012.
-Minimal follow-up was 3 years.
+Minimal follow-up was three years.
 Metacarpophalangeal joint (MP) contractures were corrected at an average of 99% and proximal interphalangeal joint (PIP) contractures at an average of 89% immediately post procedure.
 At final follow-up, 72% of the correction was maintained for MP joints and 31% for PIP joints.
 The difference between the final corrections for MP versus PIP joints was statistically significant.
-When a comparison was performed between people aged 55 years and older versus under 55 years, there was a statistically significant difference at both MP and PIP joints, with greater correction maintained in the older group.
+When comparing people aged below and above 55 years of age there was a statistically significant difference at both MP and PIP joints, with greater correction maintained in the older group.

 Gender differences were not statistically significant.
 Needle aponeurotomy provided successful correction to 5° or less contracture immediately post procedure in 98% (791) of MP joints and 67% (350) of PIP joints.
 There was recurrence of 20° or less over the original post-procedure corrected level in 80% (646) of MP joints and 35% (183) of PIP joints.
 Complications were rare except for skin tears, which occurred in 3.4% (34) of digits.
 This study showed that NA is a safe procedure that can be performed in an outpatient setting.
 The complication rate was low, but recurrences were frequent in younger people and for PIP contractures.